homebridge/homebridge-config-ui-x/README.md

 #### 2. Accessories tab missing

 If the Accessories tab is not show then you are not running Homebridge in insecure mode.
-See the [Accessory Control](#accessory-control) section for details.
+See the [Enabling Accessory Control](https://github.com/oznu/homebridge-config-ui-x/wiki/Enabling-Accessory-Control) for details.
 If you have just enabled insecure mode make sure you have restarted Homebridge and refreshed the page in your browser.

 #### 3. Ask on Slack